amarpan/amarpan/README.md

 ## 👋🏽 Hi, I'm [Amar](https://www.linkedin.com/in/amarpan) - an Indian-American 🇮🇳 former teacher.
 - 🌱 I’m currently applying to Technical Writing roles.
-- 🔭 I’m a General Assembly Software Engineering bootcamp grad with an A.S. in Comp Sci.
+- 🔭 I’m a General Assembly software engineering bootcamp grad with an A.S. in Comp Sci.
 - 👨‍🏫   Check out my tutorials and blog posts on [Medium](https://medium.com/@amarpan)
 - 📫 I'm available to talk at: amar.panjwani@gmail.com or [LinkedIn](https://www.linkedin.com/in/amarpan)
 <!-- 👯 I’m looking to collaborate on ... -->